The following resources can help you set up and conduct your board of education candidate campaign:

 These webinars cover common questions that arise as candidates are considering running for a seat on their board of education:

-Led by OSBA experts, these five sessions held around the state will lead candidates through a concise and valuable program to help them better understand the everyday roles and responsibilities of school board members and the legal aspects of campaigning and being a board member.
-The cost to attend is $50.
-Click on the links below to register.
+Led by OSBA experts, these sessions held around the state will lead candidates through a concise and valuable program to help them better understand the everyday roles and responsibilities of school board members and the legal aspects of campaigning and being a board member.
+In-person workshop dates and locations:

-As an alternative, OSBA also is offering a condensed version of this workshop as an on-demand webinar beginning Monday, Aug.
-9. The first half of the Board Candidate Webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
-The cost is $50.
+As an alternative, OSBA also is offering this workshop as an on-demand webinar available in early August 2023.
+The cost is $55.
+The first half of the webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
+Click to purchase the webinar

 Workshop and webinar registrants will receive a Board Candidate Kit, which includes “Candidate: A practical guide to running for school board;” a subscription to the OSBA Journal, the premier bimonthly magazine for school board members; and a subscription to Briefcase, a semimonthly newsletter.

 This OSBA publication answers commonly asked questions related to getting started as a candidate.
-Topics covered include management of the campaign committee, financial reporting and ethical issues.
+Topics covered include managing the campaign committee, financial reporting and ethical issues.